gamezilla19/gamezilla19.github.io/_posts/miscellaneous/2025-02-17-reverse_shell.md

 In fact, we were able to access it on our browser using the IP `127.0.0.1` (and port `4280`) only thanks to docker.

-In fact, if you paste the IP of your revshell (in my case `172.18.0.3`) onto your web browser, you should see the exact same DVWA interface.
+If you paste the IP of your revshell (in my case `172.18.0.3`) onto your web browser, you should see the exact same DVWA interface.

 ![Accessing DVWA through the container IP](/assets/img/posts/miscellaneous/reverse_shell/accessing_target_through_another_ip.png){: .w-75 .shadow .rounded-10 }
 _We can access the website through another IP_